G4lile0/tinyGS/README.md

 This project implements OTA updates with both Arduino IDE and Platformio.
 To use this method the board and the computer have to be connected to the same network and be visible to each other.

 ## Platformio
-In order to upload a new version through OTA in platformio, the `platformio.ide` file has to be edited uncommenting two lines to enable OTA and set the current IP Address of the station (it can be see on the OLED display).
+In order to upload a new version through OTA in platformio, the `platformio.ide` file has to be edited uncommenting two lines to enable OTA and set the current IP Address of the station (it can be seen on the OLED display).

 ```
 # Uncomment these 2 lines by deleting ";" and edit as needed to upload through OTA